recommenders-team/recommenders/examples/REEL/backend/README.md

 python3 -m flask run
 ```

 The backend API service should now be running on <http://localhost:5000>.
-See API.md for detailed documentation on available endpoints.
+See [API Documentation](#api-documentation) for detailed documentation on available endpoints.

 # Running the Backend on Azure